sohflp/spark-docker/README.md

-# Apache Spark powered by Docker
+# Apache Spark + Jupyter notebook

-This repo contains a simple example of PySpark job running on an Apache Spark cluster powered by Docker containers.

-The Docker image is published by Bitnami: https://github.com/bitnami/bitnami-docker-spark
+This repository contains a basic setup to experiment and study Apache Spark with Python via Jupyter Notebooks.

-## Spark cluster init and tests
+## Init Spark container

-First of all we need to start the Spark cluster, the current configuration is based on the `docker-compose.yml` offered by Bitnami but the parameters can be adjusted depending on your needs.

-This cluster is composed by:
-- 1 master node
-- 2 worker nodes (with 1 GB of memory each)

-To start the cluster type the command:
+To start Spark locally type the command:

 ```
 make spark-init
 ```

+## Submit Spark jobs

-Before submitting your job, set the environment variable `JOB_NAME` with the .py file which has your Spark script (including folder reference), by default this variable value is set as `src/spark.py`.
+Before submitting your job, set the environment variable `JOB_NAME` with the .py file which has your Spark script (including folder reference), by default this variable value is set as `src/example_dataframe.py`.

 After the cluster is up and running, open a separate terminal session and type the following command: